shujah-ullah/DataStructures-C-/README.md

 Trees
 Graphics
 SORTING
-Any one can contribute (correct, distribute, add) it.
+Any one can contribute to it.